 Bill Synnot, Managing Director

-“Change is the only thing that is constant,”is a phraseology that has stood relevant since time immemorial, and it’s no surprise that organizations continue to walk on a transformational journey to stay ahead of the pack in this ever-changing business environment.
+Change is the only thing that is constant,”is a phraseology that has stood relevant since time immemorial, and it’s no surprise that organizations continue to have to walk on a continually transformational journey in order to stay ahead of the pack in this ever-changing environment.
 And so, enterprises’ success depends upon persuading individuals to learn new skills and adapt to novel work situations.
-However, Bill Synnot, founder and Managing Director of Bill Synnot and Associates (BSA), points out from his 40+ years of experience that dealing with people’s mindset to alter their performance in a corporate environment or otherwise is no easy task.
-Systems and processes are easy to change, however, changing humans is a formidable challenge.
+However, Bill Synnot (see photo), Founder and Managing Director of Bill Synnot and Associates (BSA), points out from his 40+ years of experience that dealing with people’s mindsets to alter their performance in a work environment or otherwise is no easy task.
+Systems and processes are easy to change; however, changing humans themselves is a formidable challenge.

-Mr. Synnot says “being successful, or perceived to be successful, can be a major obstacle to changing an organisation as the staff cannot see the need to change their current successful way of doing business.
-Yet the corporate graveyard is full of these organisations.”Remember: past success is no guarantee of future success!!!
+Bill says “being successful, or perceived to be successful, can be a major obstacle to changing an organisation as the staff cannot see the need to change their currently successful way of doing business.
+Yet the corporate graveyard is full of these organisations.
+Remember: past success is no guarantee of future success!!!”

-Also, most staff are employed to maintain the status quo - not to challenge it.
-Change can be perceived as a threat to the status quo, but flexibility is the key to handling the uncertain future world.
+Also, most staff are employed to maintain the status quo - not to challenge it!!
+Change is usually perceived as a threat to the status quo, but flexibility is the key to handling the uncertain future world.

 For change to be effective, there must be a holistic approach creating strong alignment with the mind, emotions, and intuition of staff and the organisation’s change strategy and direction

-The founding of BSA is owed to one of Bill’s friends, a senior recruiter, who recognized his talent and potential as a change catalyst; Bill then ventured on to lay the cornerstone of his company.
-Ever since then, Bill has been widely recognized as a management consultant specialist, effective public speaker, trainer, author, and facilitator.
+The founding of BSA is owed to one of Bill’s friends, a senior recruiter, who recognized his talent and potential as a change catalyst.
+Since then, he has been widely recognized as a management consultant specialist, effective public speaker, trainer, author, and facilitator.
 He has also co-authored a best-selling management book named: The Toolbox for Change: a practical approach.
-Today, his firm embodies the virtual organizational concept with over 700 global clients in the private, public, educational, co-operatives, professional and not-for-profit organizations.
-Having partnered with various tertiary education institutions including the Queensland University of Technology, University of South Pacific (Fiji), Charles Sturt University, and others, BSA now continues to make its way into the future by transcending into the community space.
+Today, his firm embodies the virtual organizational concept with over 700 global clients in the private, public, educational, co-operative, professional and not-for-profit organizations.
+Having partnered with various tertiary education institutions including the Queensland University of Technology, University of South Pacific (Fiji), Charles Sturt University, and others, BSA continues to forge new pathways, including in the community space.

-“At the end of the day, satisfaction of walking into an organization and witnessing them still effectively implementing our change management concepts and problem-solving tools and techniques is the biggest achievement for us,” concludes Mr. Synnot.
+“At the end of the day, the satisfaction of walking into an organization and witnessing them still effectively implementing our change management concepts and problem-solving tools and techniques is the biggest achievement for us,” concludes Bill.